UPDATED MAY 20, 2020

 How to Spice Up Plain White Rice

 If you are cooking plain rice, the easiest way is using a rice cooker.
 However, it is preferable and sensible to use the stovetop method because of the steps involved.
-Using this method, you will only be using one skillet or saucepan from start to finish.
+Using this method, you will only be using one saucepan from start to finish.
 Minimum washing.

 Choose Your Rice